algorithm-helper/algorithm-helper/content/categories/data-structures/lists/introduction.md

 ```

 It is clear what differentiates this "chain-like" structure of nodes with say, an array.
 While
-accessing an element in an array, we would index into it in `O(1)` time, conceptually with a list
+accessing an element in an array, we would index into it in $O(1)$ time, conceptually with a list
 like this, we must iterate through the nodes one by one, until we find the node with the desired
-value, which is done in `O(N)` time.
+value, which is done in $O(N)$ time.

 However, since we may have the `first` and `last` pointer, we would be able to directly access the
-value associated with the first and last elements of the list in `O(1)` time, which proves itself to
+value associated with the first and last elements of the list in $O(1)$ time, which proves itself to
 be useful in stacks and queues, for example.

 ##### With Arrays